GhHiva/M2PI-mini-project/WhatWeHaveToKnow.md

 The model knows:

-* “these pixels belong to fish”
+* “these pixels belong to person”

 but not:

-* “this is fish #1 and this is fish #2”
+* “this is person #1 and this is person #2”

 ---